LalleSX/NextDNS-auto-call-ip/README.md

 ### NextDNS-auto-call-ip
 Automatic sync your ip to  NextDNS

+You will need the requests project for that you need to type in the terminal:

+´pip install requests´

 ## The files need to be configured with the directories of the python file/script and the URL for the Next DNS ip calling

 The Link calling url can be found here: